 Nora was one of 50 filmmakers selected for the 2015 Abbas Kiarostami filmmaking workshop in Barcelona.
 Her short film HIGH TIDE was selected in Kiarostami’s top 10 films to screen at international film festivals including 33rd Fajr International Film Festival and 2015 D’A Festival Internacional de Cine D’Autor de Barcelona.

-In 2016, Nora completed a Screen Australia/ADG Director’s Attachment with Emma Freeman on the Matchbox Pictures/FOXTEL TV series SECRET CITY and a one year Screenwriting Mentorship with Cannes award winning auteur, Michael Rowe.
+In 2016, she completed a Director’s Attachment with Emma Freeman on Matchbox/Netflix TV Series SECRET CITY and a screenwriting mentorship with Cannes-award winning auteur Michael Rowe.

 Her first long form documentary, CASA ANTÚNEZ (ANTÚNEZ HOUSE) competed in the Official Selection of the 2017 Sheffield Doc/Fest (New Talent Award Nominee), 2017 Antenna International Documentary Festival (Best Australian Feature Documentary Nominee), 34th Bogota International Film Festival (Best Environmental Documentary Nominee) and 7th ACAMPADOC Panamá International Documentary Festival.

 Nora’s latest narrative short, WATERFALL (Screen Australia Hot Shots Program) premiered at the 66th Melbourne International Film Festival, received a nomination for Best Young Actor at the 2018 St Kilda Film Festival and continues to tour the festival circuit.

 She recently completed the first draft of her debut feature screenplay, SHELTER at the Can Serrat International Artist Residency in Barcelona with a grant from the Ian Potter Cultural Trust.